Exploring the Seattle Chinatown-International District: Our Recommendations for First-Time Visitors

 citizenM Seattle Pioneer Square

 Ideally located on Pioneer Square, citizenM Seattle Pioneer Square is a comfortable hotel with standard air-conditioned rooms and private bathrooms.
 Tuck into a delicious buffet or vegetarian breakfast before heading out for the day.
-A charming bar offers a quiet spot for a drink in the evening.
+We enjoy the charming bar here, offering a quiet spot for a drink in the evening.

 Courtyard Downtown Pioneer Square